2020 Tennessee Journalism Hall of Fame Induction Ceremony Cancelled due to Covid-19

-Inductees into the TJHOF will be individuals who have made significant and substantial contributions to the profession during a career that includes the practice of Journalism in print, broadcast and new media.
+Inductees into the TJHOF are individuals who have made significant and substantial contributions to the profession during a career that includes the practice of Journalism in print, broadcast and new media.
 Honorees may be living or deceased, native Tennesseans who spent much of their career out of state or non-natives who spent a substantial portion of their career in Tennessee.
 To be considered for induction, individuals must have distinguished themselves through news or business management, leadership in the industry, or in the ordinary practice of Journalism, and those whose contributions have otherwise been recognized by their peers.
 Inductees will come from various ranks to include, reporters, writers, editors, publishers, news directors and other managers and those who have excelled in advertising, public relations and education in those disciplines.

 Thank you for your time.
 Come back often.
 You may just see your name as the most recent inductee into the Tennessee Journalism Hall of Fame!

 Tennessee Journalism Hall of Fame Honorees for the Class of 2019 are: